 Intermediate or liminal states happen non-stop in leadership, actually, because continuity is an illusion and disruption is constant.
 A practice of acknowledging and breaking open in the relentless stream of bardos serves a leader well: it can bring to her – paradoxically – a stillness of interior presence amidst all the outward action.
 Such presence, in turn, offers her sufficient space for the curiosity of mind, largeness of heart, and embodiment of perception that allows her to sense what’s emerging externally and choose whether or how to make a move.
 Moreover, Otto Scharmer of MIT and co-founder of “U Theory” frequently quotes CEO of Hanover Insurance Bill O’Brien as observing: “The success of an intervention depends on the inner condition of the intervenor.”
 Leaders are always encountering potential thresholds of intervention.
 The late poet John O’Donohue put it this way: “a threshold is a line which separates two territories of spirit, and I think that very often how we cross is the key thing” [my emphasis].
 I believe cultivating our how – our who we are in disruption – is leadership self-development, in a nutshell.

 Arguably, leaders co-create reality by sensing and observing as we move from threshold to threshold, across boundaries, into the unknown.
 Ambiguity can be our friend.
 Bardos – interruptions, in-between states, or what William Bridges names “neutral zones” – are as available every second of the day and night all our lives as heartbeats, waiting to be leveraged by our awareness.
 And (to reiterate observations from prior blog posts), the direction in which a leader consciously chooses to look at any given moment determines where energy is invested in the organization, when vision becomes realized, and even how the future is made.
-In addition, whether a leader looks through eyes of anger, eyes of love, eyes of sadness, eyes of generosity, eyes of fear, or eyes of compassion, will similarly determine the tonal quality – and therefore the range – of what can happen around her.
+In addition, the “eyes” with which a leader sees the emerging future (eyes of love, eyes of fear, eyes of sadness, eyes of generosity, eyes of anger, or eyes of compassion, etc.) will similarly determine the tone and the potential for what is possible.

-Hover in the bardo of absorbing that idea: Whether a leader looks through eyes of anger, eyes of love, eyes of sadness, eyes of generosity, eyes of fear, or eyes of compassion determines what is possible.
+Hover in the bardo of absorbing that idea: The eyes through which a leader views unfolding circumstances allows for what actually unfolds.
 With what eyes are you crossing the threshold into your next moment?

 - Otto Scharmer’s presentation, “Innovating in the Face of Disruption: How to Lead from the Emerging Future” (12/15/20), and/or his book The Essentials of Theory U: Core Principles and Applications (Berrett-Kohler, 2018).
-Scharmer asserts, “There is no such thing as the future…The future is how we respond to what happens to us.”
+Scharmer asserts, “There is no such thing as the future…The future is emerging from the quality of how we respond in the disruption of the current moment [my emphasis].”

 - “The World is Our Field of Practice,” an “On Being” interview with African-American Zen Buddhist cleric, angel Kyodo williams.